AnotherKamila/bc-thesis/src/1-spec.md

 Specification {#spec}
 =============

-Project Deadlock aims to create a complete system to allow ISO/IEC 14443a-compatible cards (commonly known as *RFID cards*), such as International Student/Teacher Identification Cards, to be used to unlock doors and access other electronic appliances (hereafter *points of access*).
+Project Deadlock aims to create a complete system to allow ISO/IEC 14443a-compatible cards (commonly known as *RFID cards*), such as International Student/Teacher Identification Cards, to be used to unlock doors and access other electronic equipment (hereafter *points of access*).

 For this system to be useful at our university, Deadlock must meet the requirements outlined below.